IceCTF/ColdCore/README.md

 Run `python app.py` and you have a server running.
 You probably want to deploy it with `gunicorn` or similar, long-term.

+## ctftool

+You can do some really fancy stuff with `ctftool`.
+If you have a directory structure like this:

+- ctf-platform
+- ctf-problems
+    - problem1
+        - problem.yml
+        - static.yml
+    - problem2
+        - problem.yml
+        - static.yml
+    - problem3
+        - problem.yml
+    - problem4

+You can run `./ctftool scan ../ctf-problems/` and get a fully populated database with information from all the problem.yml files, and automatically generated static file names, and automatic substitutions for static file links in problem.yml.
+More documentation on this to come soon.